-The Play Garden Preschool is a unique licensed 'bridge' program which offers developmental play-based activities balanced with academic learning to ensure kindergarten readiness.
+The Play Garden Preschool is a unique 'bridge' program which offers developmental play-based activities balanced with academic learning to ensure kindergarten readiness.

 Since we strongly believe that it is through play young children learn about the world around them, in addition to a planned, teacher-directed curriculum that suits their stage of growth, the value of play is honored to validate and respect the children's desire and initiative to become involved in whatever interests them.

 The dynamics of our culture in California are such that children who can demonstrate some fundamental basic readiness in academic skills are better prepared for kindergarten.
 That is to say, skills such as recognizing and writing the alphabet and numbers, together with social and emotional readiness, help children feel more positive and confident upon entering formal school.
 With higher self-esteem, their journey in today's competitive classroom starts out smoothly.